-Before the thought of reaching out to Sally even crosses their mind, they’re going to start researching.
 In the digital world, recommendations only go so far – consumers want, and need, to see proof so that they can come to a firm decision.

 Whether it’s buying new Winter tires before the snow starts, a new restaurant they’re thinking of trying, a new accountant they need for tax season, or pretty much anything else.
 Consumers start by researching.

 Most people use the Internet to make a decision, or at least to research and influence that decision.
 It’s only a matter of time, though, before everyone does.